Bet you NEVER thought of it this way ...

 Never again will I have to rely on someone else to record my face on a good day.
 Never again will I have to hope that my husband, children or grandchildren beg or even ask to take my picture.
 Nope, I can record my own existence!
 I am in control.
 I can keep my own visual history of my life, on my terms now.

 True, I was a little deflated by my husband calling me a narcissist and not understanding at all why I would want pictures of myself in the bathroom.
 And my daughter later questioned my sanity.
-One picture was okay, she said, but 10 or 20 or 30?
+One picture was OK, she said, but 10 or 20 or 30?

 It got me thinking: Why would I take pictures of myself in my bathroom?
 Why would I start snapping photos later that summer, on my way to visit my college roommates in Connecticut, and in again Grand Central Station when I changed trains?